Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Real-World Value

-In our experiment, we used RAIL API to audit the 115 instances where both TF-IDF and MiniLM models failed to detect any bias.
+RAIL API audited the 115 instances where both TF-IDF and MiniLM models failed detecting bias.
 RAIL successfully identified:

 Moreover, it provided reasoned explanations for each -- something missing in conventional classifiers.